Operation MacArthur: January 1968

-On 15 January a PAVN/VC force ambushed a 40 vehicle convoy 40km west of An Khê using three command-detonated mines, small arms and Rocket-propelled grenades (RPGs), Division reaction force and convoy security elements broke up the attack killing 13 PAVN/VC.
+On 15 January a PAVN/VC force ambushed a 40 vehicle convoy 40 km west of An Khê using three command-detonated mines, small arms and Rocket-propelled grenades (RPGs), Division reaction force and convoy security elements broke up the attack killing 13 PAVN/VC.
 For his actions in this battle Specialist Five Dwight H. Johnson would be awarded the Medal of Honor.
-On 20 January two companies from the 1st Brigade received 75mm recoilless rifle fire 15km west of Đắk Tô and returned fire supported by artillery and helicopter gunships killing 23 PAVN/VC.
-On 23 January a unit of the 2nd Brigade found a weapons cache 17km west of Pleiku containing one individual and two crew-served weapons, 25 mines and three RPG-2 grenades.
-On 26 January at 09:30 a unit of the 1st Brigade engaged an enemy force 17km northwest of Đắk Tô supported by artillery, helicopter gunships and airstrikes killing 14 PAVN/VC; U.S. losses were four killed.
+On 20 January two companies from the 1st Brigade received 75 mm recoilless rifle fire 15 km west of Đắk Tô and returned fire supported by artillery and helicopter gunships killing 23 PAVN/VC.
+On 23 January a unit of the 2nd Brigade found a weapons cache 17 km west of Pleiku containing one individual and two crew-served weapons, 25 mines and three RPG-2 grenades.
+On 26 January at 09:30 a unit of the 1st Brigade engaged an enemy force 17 km northwest of Đắk Tô supported by artillery, helicopter gunships and airstrikes killing 14 PAVN/VC; U.S. losses were four killed.

 Cumulative operational results to the end of January were 1,703 PAVN/VC killed and 376 individual and 106 crew-served weapons captured.
 U.S. losses were 359 killed.

 February

-On 13 February a Division company supported by artillery and helicopter gunships engaged an enemy platoon 15km northwest of Đắk Tô, the enemy withdrew at 13:00 leaving 12 dead.
+On 13 February a Division company supported by artillery and helicopter gunships engaged an enemy platoon 15 km northwest of Đắk Tô, the enemy withdrew at 13:00 leaving 12 dead.
 On 23 February a unit of the Division’s air cavalry squadron supported by helicopter gunships engaged two enemy companies killing 23.
 On 25 February helicopter gunships attacked ten PAVN/VC, killing all ten.
-On 26 February at 08:45 as a Division unit was being air-assaulted into a landing zone 19km west-northwest of Đắk Tô they came under fire and one helicopter made an emergency landing.
+On 26 February at 08:45 as a Division unit was being air-assaulted into a landing zone 19 km west-northwest of Đắk Tô they came under fire and one helicopter made an emergency landing.
 The other helicopters diverted to an alternative landing zone and linked up with the downed helicopter at 12:15.
 PAVN/VC losses were 21 killed while U.S. losses were one killed.
 On 27 February at 08:00 a unit of the 25th Infantry Division in a night defensive position were hot by mortar fire followed by a ground assault.
 The unit returned fire supported by artillery, helicopter gunships and airstrikes and the enemy withdrew at 19:30 leaving 69 dead.

 Cumulative operational results to the end of February were 2,806 PAVN/VC killed and 578 individual and 129 crew-served weapons captured.
 U.S. losses were 463 killed.